 Expected hourly pay: $10 to start with good upward potential with the right experience and training.

 - It tends to be steady work, as clients usually need someone to handle the same tasks on a daily (or regular) basis.

 - Has the potential to generate a higher income once you learn new skills and develop experience.

 - It’s not as flexible as other jobs on this list, as some employers require you to maintain specific office hours.

-Free Resource: How to work from anywhere as a virtual assistant.
+Free Resource: How to Become a Virtual Assistant.